730photo/ListApplication-redo-/README.md

 # ListApplication-redo-

-<h1>I didn't do this app correctly the first time around and that kept bothering me, so I attempted it again and it came out perfect!
+I didn't do this app correctly the first time around and that kept bothering me, so I attempted it again and it came out perfect!

 <h3>In doing this app I learned:</h3>

-<h4>how to use ListView to display a list.</h4>
-<h4>how to create a custom layout component to make a simple app.</h4>
-<h4>how to incorporate images with ImageView.</h4>
+how to use ListView to display a list. how to create a custom layout component to make a simple app. how to incorporate images with ImageView.

 I created a list with 3 items along with their price and description.
 When you click an item(I clicked the apples) the emulator switches screens to an image of the item.